JeanBaptisteServais/SYNERGO/README.md

 DONE

-face estimation, eye detection, angle of head, hand detection.
+face estimation, eye detection and their positions, angle of head, hand detection.

 In course.